Student Code of Conduct

 Community expectations pertain to all students attending John Carroll University.
 Students who are found responsible for violating University standards will receive one or more of the disciplinary actions noted above.
 To determine if a student is responsible for a conduct violation, the student conduct procedures described below will be followed.

 Any member of the University community may report an alleged policy violation of the Student Code.
-The Dean of Students’ office, the Office of Residence Life, and Campus Safety Services can assist with this process.
+The Dean of Students’ office, the Office of Residence Life, and John Carroll University Police Department can assist with this process.
 Any report should be submitted as soon as possible after the event takes place, preferably within ten (10) business days.
 In cases of serious misconduct, the University reserves the right to act on reports no matter when they are submitted.
 The University will investigate all reports.

 In cases where there may be a witness to an alleged violation, or in cases where a student who believes s/he has been the recipient of another student’s misconduct requests that the University pursue the case even though s/he is unwilling to further participate in the process, or in cases in which pursuing the case is in the best interest of the University, the University reserves the right to pursue a case to its conclusion.